Skip to Main Content

 • New car replacement: This insurance can replace your new car if it’s totaled within a certain timeframe, usually a year or less, and with a mileage limit, typically less than 15,000 miles.

-• Better car replacement: This coverage allows you to replace your totaled car with a newer model or a car with fewer miles.
+• Better car replacement: This coverage allows you to replace your totaled car with a newer model or a car or a used vehicle with fewer miles.

 These alternatives each offer distinct advantages and disadvantages compared to gap insurance, and the best choice depends on your specific circumstances and needs.
 Always ensure to weigh the costs and benefits before making your decision.